Cosmological perturbation theory for large scale structure in phase space: Connection to EFT methods

 and the counterterm piece is sourced by short-scale fluctuations

-where we treat the right-hand side in Eq.(\ref{eq:backresumed}) as an external source with leading contribution to second order in the expansion (see \footref{footnote1} for additional comments on this).
+where we treat the right-hand side in Eq.~(\ref{eq:backresumed}) as an external source with leading contribution to second order in the expansion (see \footref{footnote1} for additional comments on this).
 We can then immediately write

 where here we include explicitly the cutoff dependence of the counterterm contribution to the long-wavelength background distribution function, which will be omitted in what follows to simplify the notation.

-Note that Eq.(\ref{eq:eftback}) is a total derivative with respect to momentum, and hence it does not renormalize the background density, according to Eq.(\ref{eq:energydensity}).
-We previously used this result without proof in Eq.(\ref{eq:taylor2}), and it also holds true for the perturbative piece of the background distribution function as we showed in Eq.(\ref{eq:backrenor}).
+Note that Eq.~(\ref{eq:eftback}) is a total derivative with respect to momentum, and hence it does not renormalize the background (mass) density, according to Eq.~(\ref{eq:energydensity}).
+We previously used this result without proof in Eq.~(\ref{eq:taylor2}), and it also holds true for the perturbative piece of the background distribution function as we showed in Eq.~(\ref{eq:backrenor}).

 We are now ready to obtain an expression for the average velocity dispersion squared in terms of short scale fluctuations.
-It will be convenient to first rephrase it as a short scale kinetic energy per unit mass, $\kappa(\eta)$, where [essentially repeating Eq.(\ref{eq:resvelocity})]
+It will be convenient to first rephrase it as a short scale kinetic energy per unit mass, $\kappa(\eta)$, where [essentially repeating Eq.~(\ref{eq:resvelocity})]

-This can be obtained from Eq.(\ref{eq:eftback}) after multiplying it by $q^2$ followed by an integration over momentum.
+This can be obtained from Eq.~(\ref{eq:eftback}) after multiplying it by $q^2$ followed by an integration over momentum.
 A detailed derivation can be found in Appendix \ref{sec:app3}, but the final result is

 where